 14.3 Before the system is applied, the timber should be dry (as near as is practicable to the moisture content appropriate to its climatic condition in the completed structure).
-Higher moisture contents may be accepted during erection providing the timber can dry to the desired moisture content after installation.
+Higher moisture contents may be accepted during erection provided that it is ensured that the timber can dry to the desired moisture content after installation.

 14.4 The flatness of surfaces must be checked; this may be achieved using a straight edge spanning the storey height.
-Any irregularities must be made good prior to installation to ensure that the insulation slabs and rail support profiles are installed with a smooth, in-plane finished surface.
+Any irregularities must be made good prior to installation to ensure that the insulation boards and rail support profiles are installed with a smooth, in-plane finished surface.